 The "sunflower" section of the Merrimack River Greenway Trail (MRGT) (approximately 4,000 feet from Loudon Road south towards Terrill Park) is currently under design and permitting.
 The City was awarded a Land and Water Conservation Fund (LWCF) grant to build this section of the trail from Loudon Road south along the Merrimack River.
 The LWCF grant was for an estimated \$550,000 project and requires a 50% match (\$275,000).
 City Council approved the funds (\$705,000) for the construction in September 2023.
-Design and permitting for this section should be completed in late fall 2023, with a goal of starting construction by summer 2024.
+Design and permitting for this section is complete and the project will be bid shortly c) Airport Terminal